Ardetosaurus: Contemporary fauna and flora

-The Morrison Formation records a very diverse dinosaur fauna in addition to fossils of other animals and plants.
-It is arguably most famous for its plentiful sauropod fauna.
+The Morrison Formation records a diverse dinosaur fauna in addition to fossils of other animals and plants.
+It is known for its plentiful sauropod fauna.
 In particular, the Howe-Stephens Quarry from which Ardetosaurus is known has yielded associated skeletons of the sauropods Diplodocus and Camarasaurus, the armored Stegosaurus, the theropod Allosaurus and the small herbivorous Nanosaurus.

 In addition to Ardetosaurus, other diplodocines of the Morrison Formation include Diplodocus, Barosaurus, Supersaurus and Galeamopus.
 Apatosaurines include Apatosaurus—one of the most abundant Morrison sauropods—and Brontosaurus.
 Dicraeosaurids are less common, comprising isolated specimens of Smitanosaurus, Dyslocosaurus, and Suuwassea.
 Amphicoelias (a diplodocid of uncertain placement), Kaatedocus (a possible diplodocine), Maraapunisaurus (a possible rebbachisaurid) and the basal diplodocoid Haplocanthosaurus are also known.
 Macronarian sauropods in the Morrison Formation include Brachiosaurus but are dominated by the very common Camarasaurus.

 Theropods are also common in the Morrison Formation, including the extremely common Allosaurus, which represents the apex predator in Morrison ecosystems.
 Other taxa include the allosauroid Saurophaganax, ceratosaurs Ceratosaurus and Fosterovenator, megalosaurs Torvosaurus and Marshosaurus, and the coelurosaurs Coelurus, Ornitholestes, and Tanycolagreus (all basal forms), Stokesosaurus (a basal tyrannosauroid), and Hesperornithoides (a troodontid).
 Morrison ornithischians include stegosaurs (Alcovasaurus, Hesperosaurus, and Stegosaurus), ankylosaurs (Gargoyleosaurus and Mymoorapelta), the heterodontosaurid Fruitadens, basal neornithischians (Nanosaurus), and ornithopods (Camptosaurus—the most geographically widespread Morrison ornithopod—Dryosaurus—the most temporally widespread Morrison ornithopod—and Uteodon).

 Non-dinosaurian animals in the Morrison Formation include pterosaurs (Harpactognathus, Kepodactylus, Mesadactylus, and Utahdactylus), in addition to many ray-finned fishes, amphibians, turtles, sphenodontians, lizards, terrestrial and aquatic crocodylomorphs, and various small mammals.
 Bivalve and aquatic snail shells can also be found.
 The contemporary flora of the period comprised mosses, horsetails, and various families of cycads, cycadeoid, ginkgo, and conifer.
 Vegetation varied from gallery forests of ferns and tree ferns along rivers, woodland savannas of ginkgos and coniferophytes, and fern savannas with scattered trees.